Decent-Partners/Decent-overview/README.md

 Existing partners vote to approve or reject proposals from prospective partners.

-When a prospective partner successfully delivers a proposal as judged by their peers, they are rewarded with full partner status.
+When a prospective partner successfully delivers a proposal as judged by their peers, they become full partners.

 Partners govern the cooperative and will eventually be granted shared ownership in it too aligned with contributions.